zkochan/zkochan.github.io/_posts/2016-03-02-how-to-write-a-good-npm-module.md

 ## Tests are important!

 An awesome npm module should have tests.
-It doesn't matter what test framework is used but always add the test running command to the scripts section of `package.json`.
-E.g., if you use [mocha](https://mochajs.org/), you'll have something like this:
+It doesn't matter what test framework is used as long as the test runner command is in the `scripts` section of `package.json`.
+E.g., if you use [mocha](https://mochajs.org/), the `scripts` section will look like this:

 <script src="https://gist.github.com/zkochan/dbd6c8542818000cb9cc2a1a70aaee97.js?file=test-script.json"></script>

 A list of the most popular [NodeJS testing frameworks](https://github.com/vndmtrx/awesome-nodejs#testing).

-## Configure continuous integration
+## Continuous integration

 If your module is open source, your best CI choice will probably be [Travis](https://travis-ci.org/).
 Travis is completely free for open source projects.
 In order to configure your project for running on travis, just add a minimal `.travis.yml` file to the root directory of your module: